I Second That Emotion

 "I Second That Emotion" is a 1967 song written by Smokey Robinson and Al Cleveland.
-First charting as a hit for Smokey Robinson and the Miracles on the Tamla/Motown label in 1967, "I Second That Emotion" was later a hit single for the group duet Diana Ross & the Supremes and The Temptations, also on the Motown label.
+First charting as a hit for Smokey Robinson and the Miracles on the Tamla/Motown label in 1967, "I Second That Emotion" was later a hit single for the group duet Diana Ross & the Supremes and the Temptations, also on the Motown label.

 Song origin

 One morning in 1967, Robinson and Cleveland were shopping at Hudson's, a Detroit department store.
 Robinson found a set of pearls for his wife, Claudette.
 "They're beautiful." he said to the salesperson.
 "I sure hope she likes them."
 Cleveland then added "I second that emotion."
-Both songwriters laughed at Cleveland's malapropism; he had meant to say "I second that motion."
+Both songwriters laughed at Cleveland's malapropism - a pun on the phrase "I second that motion."
 The two were immediately inspired to write a song using the incorrect phrase.

 The Miracles' original version

-The Miracles' original version of the song finds lead singer and co-writer Smokey Robinson courting a girl who, weary of the game of love, prefers to string her men along and not get romantically involved.
+The Miracles' original version of the song finds lead singer and co-writer Smokey Robinson courting a girl who, weary of the game of love, prefers to string her boyfriends along and not get romantically involved.
 Robinson "wants no part" in such a relationship, but promises that if the girl changes her mind, he'll be around ("If you feel like lovin' me/if you've got the notion/I second that emotion.")

 This version peaked for three weeks in the United States at No. 4 on the Billboard Hot 100 in December 1967.
 It became the Miracles highest charting popular single since "Shop Around".
 In this song, guitarists Eddie Willis and Robert White came up with their own guitar licks and riffs for this song based on a chord chart that was given to them by Robinson (this is a classic example of the creativity the Funk Brothers brought to the table during the recording sessions they participated in at the Snake Pit).
 Regular Miracles guitarist Marv Tarplin was also present on the song.

 The song also topped the Billboard Best Selling R&B Singles chart and was a million-selling hit for The Miracles, their sixth overall.
 The song was also a top 30 hit in the UK in 1967, reaching No. 27.

 Cash Box called it an "electrically sparkling slow-midspeed session" with "outstanding lead and the well worked team sound."